After the Empire: 9. Conclusion: Endgame

+Basic Thesis

+The basic thesis of this book is that the US is about to lose its status as the "last remaining superpower".
+They can no longer muster the military, economic and ideological qualities required for this.
+This results in their increasing unpredictability and aggressiveness.
+This is also interpreted as a sign of their increasing weakness and as a reaction of frustration to their de facto economic dependence on the constantly emancipating great powers of Europe and Japan.

+The current USA has developed into a "predatory state" that itself has massive industrial and foreign trade deficits and therefore absorbs the finances and products of all other states and redistributes its wealth in its own country at the expense of minorities and lower classes and to the advantage of the super-rich anti-democratic upper class.

+A data analysis and comparisons with historical empires lead Todd to the conviction that the United States would regress to a regional power within the next few decades, while the EU, with a resurgent Russia, together with Japan, will determine world events in the future.

+According to his forecast, Europe and the United States are in the process of moving away from each other, accelerated by the military adventures of the latter power in the Middle East.
+The immediate consequence is an intensification of relations between Germany and France, perhaps also Great Britain.
+At the same time, more and more states are turning to Europe.

 Post-Cold War geopolitical climate

 Todd writes that the United States became an empire not by strategy but by accident, following the sudden collapse of its main adversary, the Soviet Union.
 With the globalization of investment, it then indulged in the luxury of conspicuous consumption using incoming capital while going deeper and deeper into debt.
 In reality America is like a crumbling Roman Empire—overextended with excessive arms spending, inequality and disgruntlement at home.
 To keep the rest of the world in line, and prevent its creditors calling in their debts, all America needs to do then is to wield a big stick.

 "The real America is too weak to take on anyone except military midgets," Todd states.
 This is why there is such hostility to states such as North Korea, Cuba, and Iraq, an underdeveloped country of 24 million exhausted by a decade of sanctions.
 Such "conflicts that represent little or no military risk" allow a US presence throughout the world.
 Further, the "theatrical media coverage...must not blind us to a fundamental reality: the size of the opponent chosen by the US is the true indicator of its current power".
 Todd argues that America would be incapable of challenging a more powerful country, and that "only one threat to global stability hangs over the world today—the United States itself, which was once a protector and is now a predator."